pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 With speak() the commandline reads out the podcast with the previously set parameters.

     def speak(self, text: str):
+        """
+        Read aloud the cleaned text based on the set parameters
+        :return: Reads cleaned text aloud
+        """
         engine.say(text)
         engine.runAndWait()

 The save_as_mp3 function saves the podcast as a mp3 file on the user's disk so that the user can access it offline.

-    def save_as_mp3(self, text: str, file_name: str = "podcast.mp3"):
+    def save_as_mp3(self, text: str, file_name: str = "Podcast.mp3"):
+        """
+        Saves the cleaned text as mp3 based on the set parameters.
+        :return: mp3-file
+        """
         text = text.replace(".", ", ")
         engine.save_to_file(text, file_name)
         engine.runAndWait()

-The save_as_pdf function saves the podcast as a pdf file, so that the user can access it offline.
+The save_as_pdf function saves the podcast as a pdf file so that the user can access it offline.
+To change the pdf the user can set the page orientation, user unit and format within [FPDF](https://pyfpdf.readthedocs.io/en/latest/reference/FPDF/index.html).
+Furthermore, it is possible to set the bottom page margin using [set_auto_page_break](http://www.fpdf.org/en/doc/setautopagebreak.htm).
+With [set_font](https://pyfpdf.readthedocs.io/en/latest/reference/set_font/index.html) the font and font size can be set.

     def save_as_pdf(self, text: str, file_name: str = "Podcast.pdf"):
+        """
+        Saves the cleaned text as pdf based on the set parameters.
+        :return: pdf-file
+        """
         text_encoded = text.encode('latin-1', 'replace').decode('latin-1')
         text = text_encoded.replace("?", ".").replace("[", "").replace("]", "").replace("'", "")